TaitoUnited/react-native-template/docs/EAS.md

 For **Android**, it will suggest to create a new keystore.

 For **iOS**, it will ask you to login to your Apple Developer account.
 It will then ask you to select a team and create a new distribution certificate and provisioning profile.
+If you are building using the *Taito United* team, do not create a new certificate but reuse the one they suggest.
 Make sure you have the right permissions to create certificates and provisioning profiles.

 Once the build is done, you can download the artifacts from the **Builds** tab in EAS dashboard and see the generated credentials in the **Credentials** tab.